ssmlee04/blog/_posts/2015-11-25-some-books-i-read.md

 ---
 layout: article
-title: Books I read lately
+title: Books I've read lately
 ---
 ## {{ page.title }}

-### <font color='red'>history, economy, philosophy</font>
+### <font color='red'>history, economics, philosophy</font>

 * 香港企業併購經典 (r2015)

-it's a book on M&A cases in Hongkong during 1960s-1980s.
+It's a book about some successful merger and acquisition cases in Hongkong during 1960-1980s.
 You see how big corporations success and fail by making decisions under different circumstances.
 Food for thought.

 * 夢遊者 1914 - 歐洲如何邁向戰爭之路 (r2015)

 It's a great book I'd recommend anyone who's interested in world politics.
+It walks you through the cause of WWI from the perspective of each different countries.
+We can see that everyone is certain that they have to take part in the big game to achieve some goals, and then the war were spinning out of control.

-I also find it ridiculous that human repeat their mistakes and go into wars again and again.
+It's amazing how human repeat their mistakes and go into wars again and again and cannot learn from the past, no matter where you are from.

 * 野心時代 (r2015)